-(g) In addition to the authority to issue bonds otherwise provided by this chapter, the Council, with the approval of the Board of Finance, may authorize the issuance of revenue bonds, notes, or other obligations to which the full faith and credit of the town need not be pledged.
+(f) In addition to the authority to issue bonds otherwise provided by this chapter, the Council, with the approval of the Board of Finance, may authorize the issuance of revenue bonds, notes, or other obligations to which the full faith and credit of the town need not be pledged.
 The payment of such obligations shall be secured by a pledge of the mortgage of the property used in, or the revenue derived from, any revenue producing project or enterprise of the Town of Berlin, or both mortgage of said property and said revenue, and such other revenue or property, the Council and the Board of Finance shall determine, and in connection therewith the town may enter into, such agreements of trust, credit enhancement, remarketing and other agreements necessary and appropriate to issue such obligations and secure the payment therefore.
 Such bonds, notes, or other obligations shall be authorized in the manner provided for bonds for general or special purposes of the town, and, except as above provided, shall be subject to all the limitations of this chapter.

-(h) In the event the Board of Finance does not approve any authorization, appropriation, expenditure or other terms recommended by the Council pursuant to this section within thirty (30) days of the Council's action on the matter, a joint meeting of the Council and the Board of Finance shall be called and held within fourteen (14) days of disapproval by the Board of Finance or inaction within thirty (30) days, at which meeting the matter may be adopted only with the approval of at least nine (9) members of the joint board.
+(g) In the event the Board of Finance does not approve any authorization, appropriation, expenditure or other terms recommended by the Council pursuant to this section within thirty (30) days of the Council's action on the matter, a joint meeting of the Council and the Board of Finance shall be called and held within fourteen (14) days of disapproval by the Board of Finance or inaction within thirty (30) days, at which meeting the matter may be adopted only with the approval of at least nine (9) members of the joint board.
 Unless so adopted, said authorization, appropriation, expenditure or other term shall be rejected.
 The Mayor shall be the chairman of the joint board and seven (7) members shall constitute a quorum.

-Section 6-10-7.
+Section 6-11-7.
 Department of Finance.
-Expenditures. (a) No voucher, claim or charge against the town shall be paid until the same has been preaudited by the Finance Director or Town Accountant and approved by him for correctness and legality.
+Expenditures. (a) No voucher, claim or charge against the town shall be paid until the same has been preaudited by the Finance Director or his designee and approved by him for correctness and legality.
 Checks shall be drawn by him for the payment of approved claims which shall be valid only when countersigned by the Manager and Treasurer with respect to the above duty. (b) No officer, agency, commission member or committee member authorized to expend town funds shall exceed the amounts allocated to him or it by the Annual Budget or any special appropriation.
-Every payment made in violation of the provisions of this Charter shall be deemed illegal and any official authorizing or making such payment to or any part thereof shall be liable to the town for the full payment thereof.
+Every payment made in violation of the provisions of this Charter shall be deemed illegal and any official authorizing such payment to or any part thereof shall be liable to the town for the full payment thereof.